 Alzheimer’s disease is very grave and is traumatic not only for the sufferer, but also for the families of the patient.
-Unfortunately, Alzheimer’s disease is misdiagnosed.
+Unfortunately, Alzheimer’s disease is often misdiagnosed.
 Apparently, 20% of those diagnosed do not really have Alzheimer’s disease.
-The symptoms of Alzheimer’s look a lot like many other disease and sometimes they are just regular symptoms of aging.
+Your loved one may not require Alzheimer’s care or a specialized dementia care home if they are displaying normal symptoms associated with aging.

-2) Alzheimer’s Family.
-There are many diseases that are related or connect to Alzheimer’s disease.
-Oftentimes, a patient is diagnosed with Alzheimer’s disease that suffers instead from Lewey bodies or Parkinson’s disease.
+There are many diseases that are related or connected to Alzheimer’s disease.
+Oftentimes, a patient is given an incorrect Alzheimer’s diagnosis that suffers instead from Lewey bodies or Parkinson’s disease.

 If you’re unsure if a family member is displaying signs of Alzheimer’s disease, we recommend researching their medical history to confirm other deficiencies or issues that may possibly be responsible for the signs they are displaying.
 Some of these include vitamin deficiencies, hormone imbalances, thyroid problems, tumors or insomnia.
 It’s vital to inform the doctor of all past medical issues to avoid an inaccurate Alzheimer’s diagnosis.

 If you still aren’t receiving the answers that you need, patients can request a PET Alzheimer’s scan and test to confirm the presence of dementia in the brain.
 Do you have a family member suffering from Alzheimer’s or another form of dementia?
 Terra Vista is an Alzheimer’s care community and facility that specializes at caring for residents with various types of dementia.
 Schedule a tour of our community to learn more about our memory care assisted living programs.